lolson/splits-happen/USAGE.md

 correct total scores for the given inputs.
 The following guide describes building and running the application and discusses some design considerations:

 ## Dependencies
-The one required dependency for building this Bowling Score application is Java:
+The one required dependency for building this Bowling Score application is Java.
 - JRE 1.8 or higher

-Gradle is an optional dependency to build and run this project:
+Gradle is an optional dependency to build and run this project.
 - Gradle 4.9 or higher (optional)

 ## Build and Test